March 27, 2023

 Secretary of State Mac Warner (Mac Warner) announcedrefusal to use Voatz, so that state citizens traveling (or army) and not able to come to polling stations will not be able to use the mobile voting app.
 Instead, they were offered a service that allows you to fill out a newsletter online, print it out and send it by mail.

-Voatz App Used Duringmidterm elections last year and it was planned to use it for the current primaries.
-However, after a group of MIT researchers announced the discovery of serious vulnerabilities in the application, confidence in it was shaken.
-This was not even affected by the fact that last year the US Department of Homeland Security did not find any problems during last year’s elections.
-Then it was reported that hackers tried to hack Voatz, but did not succeed.
+The Voatz app was used duringmidterm elections last year and it was planned to be used for the current primaries.
+However, after a group of MIT researchers announced they had discovered serious vulnerabilities in the application, its credibility has been shaken.
+This was not even affected by the fact that the US Department of Homeland Security found no problems during last year's elections.
+At the time, it was reported that hackers tried to hack Voatz but were unsuccessful.

 “If the public does not want it or skepticallyattitude, not sure about the results, then we have to take this into account, ”said Donald Kersey, General Advisor to the Secretary of State.

-West Virginia has been testing blockchain for a long timeconducting elections and voting.
-Back in August 2018, the Voatz mobile blockchain application for voting in all 55 districts of the region became available in the state.
+West Virginia has long been testing blockchain for...holding elections and voting.
+Back in August 2018, the state made Voatz's blockchain mobile voting app available in all 55 counties in the region.

-Also, the other day, MIT professor of computer technology Ronald Rivest (Ronald Rivest) said that the blockchain is not suitable for the organization of voting.
+Also recently, MIT computer technology professor Ronald Rivest said that blockchain is not suitable for organizing voting.